ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/viirs2gtiff.rst

     Specify the PROJ.4 grids to be gridded to.
 The default grid used by
     |this_glue| is ':ref:`wgs84_fit <wgs84_fit>`'.
 More than one grid can be specified at a
     time.
 To have grid determination find all grids that can fit the data use the grid name 'all'.
+All possible grid names can be found :doc:`here <../grids>`.

 .. cmdoption:: --fornav-d <float>